usdot-fhwa-stol/carma-utils/sensorlib/doc/CarlaCDASimAPI.md

 DetectedObject's.
 These are immediately returned, and available subsequently through the `get_detected_objects()` function.

-Proper construction and thread initialization is handled by the SensorAPI, which is the recommended sensor building interface.
+Proper construction and thread initialization is handled by the CarlaCDASimAPI, which is the recommended sensor building interface.
 If constructed directly, `compute_detected_objects()` must be configured to be called repeatedly at the desired detection computation cadence.
 Note that this is a blocking function.